decision-press/bootstrapping-ai/pillar1-architecture/pillar1-architecture.v3.0.0.md

 2. PILLAR 1 GUARDRAIL
 Global rule:
 If the request is not a practical, community-facing digital-life problem, reject it from Pillar 1.

 Valid:
 “Help me design a human centerd flow for a [a given task].”
 “Show me a [technical guideline] for implementing a solution system to a problem.”
-“Explain the Astro migration structure for Our8231.”
+“Explain the [organizing structure] for our ['x' project].”

 Invalid:
 “Explain the reason my [human interactor] is [having a human issue].”